Macartney-Christopher/5-Axis-Camera-Position-Control/README.md

 ### 3. [Software Design](Software.md)

 ## Setup
+1. Plug the power cable to an outlet
+2. Plug the Xbox controller and the USB cable to your computer.
+3. Run the executable file.
+4. Enjoy!

+## Installation
 ### With Gaming Controller
 1. Download the code [here](Gaming_Controller/Xbox_Control.cpp)
 2. Enter the Nano 33 IoT port in this [.txt file](Gaming_Controller/serial_port.txt)